 The budget-friendly option out of all the machines is the Cricut Explore One.
 It will normally run around $40-$50 less than the other machines because it only has the single adapter.
 This is a great option if you want a Cricut but don’t necessarily have the budget for the top of the line model.
 Or, if you are a casual crafter and don’t see yourself using the Cricut a ton, and maybe just want to have it as a tool for special crafting occasions.
 The Cricut Explore One is a great option for a lower priced model.

 If you think that you would be cutting out lots of details designs or things like multiple sheets of stickers, you may want to consider getting the Cricut Explore Air 2 because it has the ability to cut in fast mode.

 In all the time that I have been using my Cricut Explore Original, I’ve never really been bothered by how long it takes the machine to cut out my project.
 Most of the time, it’s finished in a very short amount of time.
 I am not normally cutting projects with intricate details or tons of tiny cuts, so I don’t notice the speed being an issue.

 The only project that I can think of that I make that would benefit from a faster cutting time is creating printable stickers.
 I try to pack as many stickers onto one sheet as possible, so there are lots of cuts and shapes for the Cricut Explore to trace.

 Whichever model you decide to go with, they are all going to impress you!
-The Cricut Explore series of machines really are the best cutting machines on the market, in my opinion.
+I know that I was going on and on about how amazing the new Cricut Maker is, but that doesn’t mean the other machines are ancient junky things.
+They are still incredible and high-quality cutting machines.
+All of the Cricut machines really are the best cutting machines on the market, in my opinion.

 I link up at these fun parties!